THE CROWN OF ANOINTING

 Is God in our day actually speaking to the American religious leaders, or are they just imagining what God is thinking and saying?

-I know when I pray for God ro revive America, He says that I had better pray for myself and my loved ones that we will draw closer to Jesus, if we hope to stand and assist those in need in the coming days of Divine judgment upon the United States.
-The implication is that our nation has crossed the line in regards to sin!
+I know when I pray for God to revive America, He says that I had better pray for myself and my loved ones that we will draw closer to Jesus, if we hope to stand and assist those in need in the coming days of Divine judgment upon the United States.
+The implication is that this nation has crossed the line in regards to sin!
+Is this true?

 I tell you, even though he will not get up and give you the bread because of friendship, yet because of your shameless audacity he will surely get up and give you as much as you need.
 (Luke 11:8)

 The Lord is telling us (above) we should persist in praying for the Holy Spirit, and if we do, we will receive the answer.
 In any case, we need to persist in prayer at all times until we are certain that we are where we are supposed to be, and doing what we are supposed to be doing.
 If we are to receive more of God’s Spirit, we must hear from Christ!
 The Apostle Paul made an interesting statement:

 But you are not in the flesh, you are in the Spirit, if in fact the Spirit of God dwells in you.
 Any one who does not have the Spirit of Christ does not belong to him.
 (Romans 8:9)